RuihanGao/2019Summer/README.md

 ToDo: collect more data and train with larger num_wps to compare the performance
 2. Prepare slides for presentation.

-*Carla notes*
+*Carla notes for BasicAgent*
-1. For BasicAgent, it uses PID control.
+1. Low level control: it uses PID control.
 Longitudinal--speed control PID--throttle; Lateral--position control PID--steering. <br/>
 For lateral controller, the error term is computed by calculating the angle difference of two vectors, v_vec (future pos with current yaw - current pos) and w_vec(waypoint pos - current pos)
+2. Navigation:
+	* The global planner (global_route_planner_dao.py) queries the topology information from the whole map, get the road segments, and add waypoints to `seg_dict` wherever the dist > sampling radius. <br/>
+	* The local planner manages the waypoint queue (obtained from global planner) and waypoint buffer (based on global planner and Road option), passes the target waypoint (horizon=1) to VehicleController
+3.